danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

      - Cluster metadata updates in the Global DB
      - Service Fabric application settings

-## 4. IoMT Connector Customer Infrastructure - Deployed into a Resource Group within AME subscription(s):
+## 4. IoMT Connector Customer Infrastructure - Deployed into a Resource Group within AME subscription(s) - Will be handled as part of the Resource Provider worker updates:
 1. Event Hubs Namespaces
 2. Key Vault
 3. Storage Account
 4. Stream Analytics Job
 5. App Service (Function) - Apps are hosted on shared IoMT Connector Regional Infrastructure App Service Plan.

-## NOTE: The above will be handled as part of the Resource Provider worker updates.

-## 5. Azure FHIR Server Manifest PROD updates:
-1. Add section that is IoMT Connector specific to help facilitate deploying to specific regions?
+## NOTE:

-## 6. Service Tree Metadata Updates:
+## 5. Service Tree Metadata Updates:
 1. How to we want to handle the collapsing of the Azure API for IoMT Service Tree service into a component of the FHIR Server Service?
    - Subscriptions and metadata updates.

-## 7. Documentation:
-1. heath-paas-docs repo -> SharedPlatform folder -> IoMT_Connector_Public_Preview_Deployment (markdown file format)

 ## Notes:
 ### Move the document to Azure DevOps: